jadecobra/python_tdd_exercises/source/how_to/make_person.rst

         ):
         ...

-  the terminal shows the same SyntaxError_
+  the terminal shows the same :py:exc:`SyntaxError`

   .. code-block:: python